Ocean beach with text

 Upcoming Events

-April 20: SCWG Meeting.
-Jay Heavner, with What I Wish I’d Known as a Beginning Author, aka Writing for Dummies.
+April 20: Space Coast Writers Guild Annual Business Meeting.
+Also, Jay Heavner will present What I Wish I’d Known as a Beginning Author, aka Writing for Dummies.

 May 11 & 12: Cocoa Village Fine Art & Craft Fair.